iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 ## Switching between versions

-The regular worfklow is to use `git checkout` first to switch a branch, checkout a commit, checkout a revision of a file, and then run `dvc checkout` to sync
+The regular worfklow is to use `git checkout` first to switch a branch, checkout a commit, or a revision of a `.dvc` file, and then run `dvc checkout` to sync
 data:

 ```dvc